 Looking ahead to next year

-First, we saw quite a few bills that had trouble gaining traction in a short session but may help set the stage for next year.
+We saw quite a few bills that had trouble gaining traction in a short session but may help set the stage for next year.
 Senator Wellman’s SB 6615 set out a plan to phase in additional support staff, including school counselors, nurses, social workers, librarians, and paraeducators.
-It also sought to redefine the prototypical school model and use a multi-year average to determine what schools qualify for high poverty funding.
+It also sought to redefine the prototypical school model and use a multi-year average to determine what schools qualify for high poverty funding. *While this bill would come with a sizable fiscal note, these support staff would be well suited for helping students navigate the aftermath of a public health crisis.

 We’re always looking ahead to what’s in store for next session, but admittedly, it’s difficult to think about next January when all students in Washington are home for the foreseeable future.
 We’ll undoubtedly have new challenges to work through in the next session in response to what’s happening today, but we’re honored to continue standing with you.
 Thank you for your hard work and advocacy this session on behalf of Washington’s students!